-for that individual patient.
-The pharmacist may consult with the patient via videoconference, as long as the consolation meets certain requirements.
+Only employees of the manufacturer who are licensed pharmacists in Minnesota may give final approval for distribution of medical cannabis.
+Distribution may only occur after a pharmacist has consulted with the patient to determine the proper dosage and range of chemical compositions for that individual patient.
+The pharmacist may consult with the patient via videoconference, as long as the consultation meets certain requirements.

-Amount of medical cannabis that can be distributed 43
+Amount of medical cannabis that can be distributed45